Current as of April 2018 | Download print version (in PDF)

 Individuals' contributions to Organizations Eligible to Receive "Designated Contributions" are deductible up to 40 percent of their annual income beyond a base of 2,000 yen (approximately $20).
 The contributions of corporations are deductible without limitation.

 3. SNCs with National Tax Administration Approval

 Under the current law, SNCs must apply to the National Tax Administration for their tax-deductible status.
 As of April 1, 2012, SNCs seek approval from the prefectural government for this status.
 In order for contributions to be tax deductible, SNCs must satisfy a list of requirements including the Public Support Test (PST).
 Under the current law, the PST means that an NSC must demonstrate that it receives at least one-fifth of its revenue from qualifying contributions.
 The amendments in 2012 allow an NSC to pass the PST by demonstrating that it receives a contribution of more than 3,000 yen (approximately $30) from at least 100 individuals or institutions in a given fiscal year.
-The status is effective for two years, but, as of April 1, 2012, the effective duration is expanded to five years.
+The status is effective for five years.

 In addition, a tentative approval system has been introduced under the new amendment that allows newly established NSCs to acquire a tax-deductible status without passing the PST.
 This temporary status is effective for three years, and it can be acquired only once.
 Eligible SNCs are limited to those that were established within five years at the time of application.
 However, for the first three years of the enactment, SNCs in operation for more than five years has been allowed to apply for this temporary status.